ElectricPotato/yasnac/README.md

 	Make a pyenv for python 2.7.18

 	New usage:
+	python motomoveP --speed=20 -- "0,0,90,0,0,0"
+	this rotates each joint to a specific angle (converts it to encoder pulses and uses PMOVK)

+	python motomove_az_el_rand --speed=20 -- ""
+	this points up and faces random aximuth elevations

 	python motomove_az_el --speed=20 -- ""
 	This program points the arm up and rotates to face an azimuth and elevation Type an azimuth and elevation like "155 45" (without quotes) after starting the script